mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 #### 24:49

-So that’s why Dogen Zenji mentions that your world should be completely accepted, beyond *A world* or *B world*.
+So that’s why Dōgen Zenji mentions that your world should be completely accepted, beyond *A world* or *B world*.
 Beyond your speculation, beyond germination of your thought, completely accept; this is our practice.
 But it’s very difficult. *Accept* means your world, your life is nothing separate, your world is completely something in the same and one ground.
 But you don’t believe this, because from your birth, we have always been educated by separation.

 One of the primitive peoples has a certain custom after birth, [for the mother to] hold a baby in a particular bag in front of [them], and they are very proud of themselves if this bag is kept in purity constantly.
 Nothing is contaminated or dirty by baby’s pee, et cetera; the mother always keeps this bag clear and clean.
 Well, how do you know the time and occasion when the baby wants to have a pee?
 The baby doesn’t say anything.
 But if she is always carried in a bag, just like kangaroo, baby’s life and mother’s life is exactly one.
 So if baby feels nature, naturally [the mother] understands it.